You are here

 Do All Colorado School Districts Have the Same Requirements For Graduation?
 No. Each local school board defines graduation requirements for its district.
 These vary from district to district.
 The state considers a graduate to be any student who has met the graduation requirements of his or her local school district.

 Are There Students Who Complete 12 Years of School and Do Not Graduate?
 Yes.
 Some districts award certificates or other designations of high school completion or attendance to students who do not complete the standard high school graduation requirements.
 Also, some students who do not complete the traditional high school graduation requirements do successfully achieve a general equivalency certificate (GED).

 Who Will Be Included in the Calculation of Graduation Rate?
 Two types of rates are calculated by the department for school districts and for the state: Graduation Rates and Completer Rates.

 Graduation Rates.
 Graduation rates are calculated based on high school graduates only.
-A graduate is a student who completed locally-defined requirements for graduation.
 If a student is not considered a graduate by the local board of education, then he/she is not included in the graduation rate calculation.

 Completer Rates.
 Completer rates are calculated based on all students who are graduates, plus those who are not considered graduates but receive another certificate or designation of high school completion.

 What Happens to Students Who Graduate in the Summer?
 Summer graduates are included in the graduation rate calculation of the current graduating class.